Kotori216/fp-group-project/README.md

 ## How to compile the application

-Run `stack build` command.
+Run the conmmand `stack build` in the terminal.

-## How to run the application
+## How to execute the application

-After compiling, run `stack exec haskell-project-exe` command.
+After compiling, run the command `stack exec haskell-project-exe` in the terminal.

-## How to use the application
+## How to use the application (main functionality)

+After executing, we will see the following information and start the interaction:

 ```
 ----------------------------------------------------